raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

 ## Conclusion
 This analysis showcases the full lifecycle of a comprehensive data-driven approach, from raw data to clear and actionable insights.
 By leveraging Python for  data cleaning and preprocessing, Oracle SQL for data modeling and logic implementation, and Power BI for visualization, this project successfully uncovers multifaceted trends shaping electric vehicle adoption across the United States from 2018 to 2023.
 Through the implementation of reusable SQL views and a stored procedure to summarize yearly metrics, this project lays the groundwork for future scalability and automation, enabling timely updates as new data becomes available.
 The Power BI dashboard’s interactivity allows users to explore data from multiple perspectives, compare states, and evaluate the impact of policies and infrastructure investments.
-While this project does face limitations such as static datasets and manual ETL processes, it nevertheless provides an analytical framework that can inform decision-makers aiming to accelerate the transition to electric mobility.
-Ultimately, these insights emphasize that coordinated efforts across different factors are all very critical to advancing EV adoption nationwide!
+While this project does face limitations such as static datasets and manual ETL processes, it nevertheless provides an analytical framework that can inform decision-makers aiming to accelerate the transition to electric mobility!